tomerwein/Blog/README.md

-I developed a blog with a RESTful architecture integrated with MongoDB for optimized data management.
-It prioritizes user experience and security by featuring robust JSON Web Token authentication, including registration and login functionalities.
-The platform utilizes Cloudinary for efficient media hosting and empowers users to manage their posts while being meticulously safeguarded against CSRF threats.
+I developed a secure and user-friendly blog platform where users can sign in with their own username and password to manage their posts, including text, images, or videos, while also being able to view posts from other users.
+The platform includes essential features like registration, login, and protection against common security threats.